-In Rome, most bars practice an early evening phenomenon called “aperitivo“.
+In Rome, most bars practice an early evening food-and-drink phenomenon called “aperitivo“.

 Is an aperitivo the same as an aperitif?

 The name is indeed derived from the French aperitif, but in Italy it has a somewhat different connotation.
 Whereas in France un aperitif refers only to the drink you take before dinner, in Italian culture, it’s almost unheard of to serve an alcoholic drink without also serving some food.

 Therefore even though aperitivo originally started out in as a drink before dinner, when it was first adopted in northern Italy it simply had to be served with a snack.
 Over the years the practice has spread throughout Italy, and the size of the snacks offered has grown, and grown, until now the custom of aperitivo has become far more about the food than about the drink – though a drink is always included.

 These days all over Rome, aperitivo happens between around 6.30pm – 8.30pm in almost every bar you can find.

 If you walk into a bar during this time and ask for a drink, you may be asked if you’d like aperitivo with it.
 The implication of this usually only means a little supplement of between €1 and €2 on top of the cost of the drink.

 A typical drink to have with your aperitivo is the famous Aperol spritz, but most bars also serve beer, wine, or other cocktails as part of the deal.
 If you don’t drink alcohol, try an amaro – a non-alcoholic bitter: Crodino (a sweet and bitter short drink) or a chinotto (a drink made from Sicilian oranges that loks like Coca Cola).

 What sort of food can I expect with my aperitivo?